Sleep Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Neurogenic bowel dysfunction is common in patients with neurologic conditions.
 Symptoms mainly include constipation and fecal incontinence.
-These symptoms significantly impact quality of life and are among the most physically, socially, and emotionally disabling.
+These symptoms significantly impact quality of life and can be physically, socially, and emotionally disabling for patients.
 This article will review the following:

 • The neural control of colonic function and defecation | |